-My Cacio e Pepe recipe is the perfect pasta recipe is so many, many ways.
+My Cacio e Pepe recipe is the perfect pasta recipe in so many, many ways.
 Want a classic, rustic Italian dish?
 Check.
 Never made Italian pasta recipes before and want to ease in with something delicious yet simple?
 Check.
-Want to pay homage to two of the most scrumptious food items to come out of Italy — noodles and cheese?
-Check check.

 Whatever your reason for making cacio e pepe, or “cheese and pepper,” you’re in for a mouthwatering Italian getaway!
+Try more of my authentic Italian pasta and sauces.

 What I Love About Cacio e Pepe Recipe